dantona02/projects/README.md

   - `color_decay` changes the decay of the halo.
 The larger the value of `color_decay`, the smaller the halo.
   - `color1` sets the color of the point.
   - `color2` should generally not be changed.
-  **It is very importand to note, that the `get_artists()` method returns a list of `Artists`, which must then be merged into one list to be returned by the update-function.
+  **It is very important to note, that the `get_artists()` method returns a list of `Artists`, which must then be merged into one list to be returned by the update-function.
     This applies to all other animation classes contained in this module.**
     Here's an example how multiple artists can be implemented in the update-function:
     ```python